oZBo/SasSnippetManager/README.md

 ### Run Android
 Open the project in IntelliJ IDEA and run the `composeApp` configuration on an Android emulator.

+> **Note:** Android requires cleartext traffic to be enabled in the manifest for HTTP connections to a local emulator host.

 ### Run Web

 ```bash